ms-iot/content/en-US/win10/samples/arduino-wiring/WeatherStation.md

 #Weather Station + Lightning

 The following lesson will help you set up your own Weather Station using the power of Lightning.
-Gathering weather data from your surroundings is as easy as connecting a Sparkfun Weather Shield to your Raspberry Pi 2 and deploying a UWP app.
+Gathering weather data from your surroundings is as easy as connecting a [Sparkfun Weather Shield](https://www.sparkfun.com/products/12081) to your Raspberry Pi 2 and deploying a UWP app.
+This shield mainly utilizes two sensors, the [HTU21D Humidity and Temperature Sensor](https://www.sparkfun.com/products/12064) and the [MPL3115A2 Altitude/Pressure Sensor](https://www.sparkfun.com/products/11084), but is also expandable to read wind and rain levels.
+You can replicate this entire project with the shield itself or with the individual sensors.

 Read on to get started!

-<h2 class="thin-header bottom-border">Hardware Set Up</h2>
+##Hardware Set Up

 <div class="row">
   <p>
     The first step is to hook your Raspberry Pi 2 up to the Sparkfun Weather Shield.
 Use the wiring diagram and photos in the carousel below for reference. <i> Note: This feature requires JavaScript.
-If you are experiencing problems with the carousel, make sure that JavaScript is enabled on your browser. </i>
+If you are experiencing problems with the carousel, make sure that JavaScript is enabled on your browser. </i> You can also refer to the fritzing diagram below the reference images.
   </p>
   <div class="col-md-6 col-sm-12">
     <div class="floatTop">